becoming a sister

-Often, the Sisters are seen out having a good time, looking fabulous and enjoying themselves.
-However, what people do not see is the great deal of work that each Sister does.
-We are also associated with fundraising and we do a lot of it, but that is not our mission and our work spans many other areas.
+Often, the Sisters are seen out and about having a good time, looking fabulous, spreading joy, and enjoying themselves.
+However, what people do not see behind the scenes is the great deal of work that each Sister contributes to the mission.
+We are also associated with fundraising (we do a lot of it), but that is not the entirety of our mission as our work spans across many platforms.

 The Sisters do work including charity, community outreach, ministry, social activism, sex-positive education, and disease prevention.
 We organize, plan and throw events, sometimes acting as MC or host.
 We also have some very intense one-on-one sessions with the people we meet.
 The Sisters frequently act as educators for the community.
 Ours is a “ministry of presence”.
 Being a Sister requires a lot of different skills and an investment in time, energy, and money.

 Although this is the last step in the formal process of becoming a Sister, it is the first step towards being a Sister.
-As a Fully Professed Member of the Order, you have all of the rights and privileges of a Member: you may vote, represent the Order, and manifest, as you feel called to do so.
-Fully Professed Members also may hold office and help shape the direction and development of the Order.
-Our Fully Professed Members serve the Order in many different roles; taken as a whole, they make the Order what it is.
+A Fully Professed Member of the Order will have all of the rights and privileges of a Member: they may vote, represent the Order, and manifest as they feel called to do so.
+Fully Professed Members also may hold office, and help shape the direction and development of the Order.
+Our Fully Professed Members serve the Order in many different roles, and taken as a whole, they make the Order what it is.